fooooter/drain/README.md

 Dynamic pages are generated inside a dynamic library, so that it's easy to create them without modifying the core and recompiling the server only to change one thing on a page.

+## OS compatibility

+Drain should work properly under every POSIX-compatible OS like Linux (under which it has been tested on primarily), BSDs and macOS.
+On Windows it works properly unless you have to use the SSL.

 ## Build

 To build Drain, run `cargo build` in the root of a source.